ValeriaERodriguez/ValeriaERodriguez/README.md

 :iphone:	I am interested in mobile development.
 I am self-taught in swift and kotlin.
 Also, I have some front-end knowledge.🇦🇷 I'm from Argentina.

- 🌎 I like learnt lenguages. 🎸 I love play guitar and listen music.
+ 🌎 I like learnting lenguages. 🎸 I love play guitar and listen music.
 </div>